bvasiles/jsNaughty/README.md

 in the middle of moving to a more permanent host, but a link will be included here shortly.

 Alternatively, we have provided a docker to handle installing necessary packages and moses.
-The docker currently starts a bash shell with an environment able to run the main function used in the website "deobfuscateJS".
-This function is located in experiments/mosesClient.py, and details about its input and output can be found in the comments.
-The subdirectory "DockerFolder" contains the Dockerfile and running instructions are in its README file.
-The functionality of the Dockerfile will be expanded to also have a simpler mode that imitates the website, allowing the passing of just a obfuscated file as an input and returning a deobsfuscated file.
+The docker currently starts a bash shell with an environment able to run the scripts used in the website along with a simple helper script (experiments/renameFile.py) to allow you to run the renamer on a single Javascript file or on a batch.
+To use this environment, pull the image "caseycas/jsnaughty-moses" from dockerhub.
+Additional details on running the sample script in the docker are located in the README in the "DockerFolder" directory.

-Currently the DockerFile requires additional data (the phrase tables, .ini files, and language models), which are too large to host on GitHub.
-These are not yet publically available, but can be provided on request.
-Eventually, these will be available and automatically downloaded by an updated DockerFile.
+Currently, building from the DockerFile requires additional data (the phrase tables, .ini files, and language models), which are too large to host on GitHub.
+These are provided in the docker image, but you will need to extract them if you wish to rebuild the image yourself.

 # Components